 Our chemical laboratories are modern and well-equipped with instruments for the determination of chemical properties, the study of chemical reactions and the detection and structure elucidation of small quantities of materials.
-Undergraduate research is encouraged.
+Undergraduate research is encouraged as part of the chemistry curriculum.

 Prerequisites.
-The student should have at least eight semester credit hours (or the equivalent) in general, analytical, organic, and physical chemistry.
+Students entering this program should have at least eight semester credit hours (or the equivalent) in general, analytical, organic, and physical chemistry.
 The physical chemistry should have been based on mathematics through calculus.

 Admission Requirements.
-Admission requirements are minimal.
-For admission without qualification a grade-point average of 3.00 or better is required.
-Deserving applicants with grade-point averages less than 3.00 are infrequently admitted under probationary conditions.
+For admission, a grade-point average of 3.00 or better is generally required.
+Deserving applicants with grade-point averages less than 3.00 are occasionally admitted under probationary conditions.
 Additional support of the application is sought in the form of three letters of recommendation.
-Graduate Record Examination scores are not used as a criterion for admission.
+Graduate Record Examination scores are not required.
 Recommendations on admission to the Graduate College are made on behalf of the applicant by the departmental admission officer.
-Acceptance by a permanent adviser is not a prerequisite to admission to the program.
+Acceptance by a permanent adviser is not a prerequisite for admission to the program.

 Degree Requirements.
-A more detailed description of the graduate study program in chemistry is available in a brochure supplied by the department upon request, or on the Internet www.chem.okstate.edu.
-The requirements set forth below complement the general requirements stated in the "Graduate College" section of the Catalog.
-Attendance and participation in the departmental colloquium and CHEM 5011 and 6011 are required.
+A more detailed description of the graduate study program in chemistry is available in a brochure supplied by the department upon request, or on the Internet at www.chem.okstate.edu.
+The requirements set forth below complement the general requirements stated in the "Graduate College"

+section of the OSU Catalog.
+Attendance and participation in the departmental colloquiua are required.